I accept a limited number of clients in need of assistance with their projects.

 This is the simplest form of editing that goes over the basic things of a manuscript: spelling, punctuation, basic syntax, and basic facts.
 Most of the time this is the final touch to a manuscript after more heavy edits.
 Some editors and self publishing companies will include this edit with a higher editing level.

 Fair price range: .015-.035 per word (sometimes a copyedit is also included)

 This is the most commonly used type of editing to help with story and sentence flow, plot holes, and more content related issues, and more involved facts.
 Since this is a heavier edit it does cost a little bit more than your regular, everyday copyedit. ***In some cases the range can go all the way up to .25 per word….

 Range: .02 up to .075

-I also offer something comparable to the third option, although I do not do the edits or make the changes.
+This is comparable to the third option, although I do not do the edits or make the changes.
 Why?
 In order for a writer to learn, they should go through the revision process themselves.
-If I do the edits for you, I become your crutch.
-It’s unlikely you’ll be able to complete book 2 without paying for the same process, so you could pay as much as 7.5 cents per word and have to pay that all over again when the next book repeats the same mistakes.
+If I do the edits for you, it’s unlikely you’ll be able to complete book two without paying for the same process, so you could pay as much as 9 cents per word and have to pay that all over again when the next book repeats the same mistakes.
 Ideally, this will be an informative process that will help you avoid similar issues.
-I call this option Manuscript First Aid.

 - Are your characters real and compelling?